CiscoDevNet/sastre/README.md

       --regex <regex>       regular expression matching item names to backup, within selected tags.
       --not-regex <regex>   regular expression matching item names NOT to backup, within selected tags.

-All tasks that provide a table-type output, such as show-template, list or show, have options to export those tables as CSV or JSON files via --save-csv and --save-json options.
+Tasks that provide table output, such as show-template, list or show; have options to export the generated tables as CSV or JSON files via --save-csv and --save-json options.

 #### Important concepts: